kcjengr/probe_basic/docs_src/source/custom_ux_hacking.rst

 Customisation with Python
 =========================

-It is possible to make a simple customisations to the user interface, like renaming a button, by overriding the main window provider in you ``custom_config.yml`` and a simple python class that extends ``ProbeBasic``
+It is possible to make simple customizations to the user interface, like renaming a button, by overriding the main window provider in you ``custom_config.yml`` and a simple python class that extends ``ProbeBasic``

 These changes can be achieved with the standard instal of Probe Basic, no need for a Development install.
 Though you may need to dig into the ``probe_basic.ui`` file in Qt Designer to find the needed widget names (``editvcp probe_basic``).